junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 Previous approaches that attempt to achieve these properties either only implement an approximate verification of Client measurements, or incur a high communication overhead between Client and Aggregators.
-This document outlines a proposal of a new VDAF that enables more efficient and accurate secure aggregation that conforms to the VDAF protocol {{!VDAF=I-D.draft-irtf-cfrg-vdaf-05}}.
+This document outlines a proposal of a VDAF that enables more efficient and accurate secure aggregation that conforms to the VDAF interface {{!VDAF=I-D.draft-irtf-cfrg-vdaf-05}}.

 The VDAF protocol explicitly introduces a Prio3 scheme {{Section 7 of !VDAF}}, which can support various types of aggregated statistics and can verify certain